Practically, all the Belgian, French and Portuguese students access a computer outside the university, compared with 8/10 of the Romanian students.

 h) For downloading music, games, software.

-The usage of Internet, as support for their studies, seems to be quite frequent for the students of different universities, but the Portuguese students declare that use most frequently the Internet for this purpose.
+The Romanian students access less the Internet outside the university, compared with the students of the other implied universities.
+The Portuguese and the Belgian students surf more frequently and spend the most time on Internet.
+The usage of Internet, as support for their studies, seems to be quite frequent for the students of different universities, but the Portuguese students declare that use most frequently the Internet for this purpose. |